linkerd/linkerd/linkerd/docs/config.md

 ```

 In order to make improvements and prioritize features, we'd like to gain a
-broader picture of how users run linkerd.
+broader picture of how users run Linkerd.
 Linkerd gathers anonymized usage data,
 and sends it to Buoyant once an hour.
 This behavior can be configured or
 disabled in the usage config.

 The kind of data captured is as follows:

-1. How linkerds are configured (The kinds of namers, initializers, identifiers, transformers, protocols, & interpreters used)
+1. How Linkerd is configured (The kinds of namers, initializers, identifiers, transformers, protocols, & interpreters used)
-2. What environments are linkerds running in (Operating System, Container orchestration solution),
+2. What environments Linkerd is running in (Operating System, Container orchestration solution),
-3. How do linkerds perform in those contexts (JVM performance, Number of requests served)
+3. How Linkerd performs in those contexts (JVM performance, Number of requests served)

 We do not collect the labels of namers/routers, designated service addresses or
 directories, dtabs, request/response data, or any other possibly identifying information.